Narusawa Ice Cave

 Is the Narusawa Ice Cave suitable for young children or people with mobility issues?

-What to know before visiting Narusawa Ice Cave
+What to know about Narusawa Ice Cave

 Remarkable Landmarks and Must-Visit Sights